Pratheeksha-Shetty/Agent-Merge-Script/README.md

 See `agent.txt` for an example.

 ------------------
-## Merge Script
+## Bulk Merge Agents Script

 * This script will merge customers custom IDP with their traditional/other account.
 * Also deletes password from their traditional account for security purpose.

 ***Steps to execute***

-* Download or copy the script from Github into a file and name it as bulk_merge_agents.py and place it in the same folder as agents.txt.
+* Download or gitclone the script from Github and place it in the same folder as agents.txt.
 * Make sure that you have saved "metadata-dashboard" credentials in your .janrain-capture.
 Change in the script or .janrain-capture if you have saved the credentials as dashboard-metadata.
 * If you are working on CN console then in the script change "metadata-dashboard" to "metadata-dashboard-cn" or whatever that you have saved as in your .janrain-capture file.
 * Comment the "disable_traditional_login(id)" function in line 26 if you are only looking to Merge the accounts and not to delete the traditional password.
 You can later use "bulk_remove_agent_password.py" script to delete password.